ItaiAxelrad/open-spec/docs/_partials/466600 Ultraviolet Equipment-2.md

 tags: ['Process', 'Equipment', 'Water', 'Wastewater', 'Ultraviolet']
 ---

-   1. SECTION 446400 – ULTRAVIOLET DISINFECTION EQUIPMENT

 ## General

 1.
 1. RELATED DOCUMENTS
    1. A.
    1. Drawings, General and Special Provisions of the Contract, and Division 01 Specification Sections apply to this Section.
 2.
 1. SUMMARY
    1. A.
    1. Furnish and install an open channel, gravity flow, low pressure high intensity ultraviolet (UV) lamp disinfection system complete with an automatic mechanical/chemical cleaning system and variable output electronic ballasts.
 The UV system to be complete and operational with all control equipment and accessories as shown and specified herein.
 This system shall be capable of disinfecting effluent to meet the water quality standards listed in this section.
    1. B.